Evaluations¶

 Inference Backends¶

-Every evaluation run routes model calls through one of two backends:
+Every evaluation run routes model calls through one of four backends:

 | Backend | Key | Description |